KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 ### 2.1 The Embodied Beginning

 The biological being becomes operative at L₁ (ES / EM) — birth into matter (SN08 §1.3, Locus of Latency).
-The cognitive architecture is present in configuration from the moment of embodied instantiation, but its expression is initially constrained by the developmental conditions of the corporeal substrate.
+The cognitive architecture is configurationally prior to embodied expression and becomes bodily operative at the moment of embodied instantiation, but its expression is initially constrained by the developmental conditions of the corporeal medium.

 The infant's cognitive architecture is not "forming" in the sense of being assembled from nothing.
 The configuration — the operator profile, the membrane characteristics, the structural signature — is present.
-What is developing is the substrate's capacity to **express** the configuration through the embodied layers.
+What is developing is the embodied interface's capacity to **express** the configuration through the operative layers.

 **Proposition (Configurational Presence from Instantiation):**